 You could have one or two spread around your tree, or even go for a whole woodland theme, and absolutely cover it in woodland baubles of all shapes and sizes.

 3. Yarn Christmas Stars

-What better way is there to use up little bits of wrapping paper and string that you've got left lying around than making up a few of these Christmas tree star ornaments.
+What better way is there to use up little bits of wrapping paper and string that you've got left lying around than making up a few of these tree star DIY Christmas ornaments.